How to: Set Object Values Using Lodash

 Creating an Object with Lodash

-And, here's how these 3 components look in your module
+And, here's how these three components look in your module

 Assigning Value Paths with Lodash

-Now that you have your object value hardcoded to a Hidden component, you can alter its key/value.
-As mentioned, you'll do this with end-user input and the _.set Lodash function.
+Now that you have your object value hardcoded in a Hidden component, alter its key/value pair.
+As mentioned, you'll use the _.set Lodash function and end-user input to complete this task.

-For end-user input, use one Text Field to collect your Key and another for your Value.
-Then, you'll add another Calculator.
-This calcSetKeyValue Calculator uses your object and your Text Fields as its Inputs.
+For end-user input, use two Text Field components to collect the key and value.
+Then, you'll add another Calculator component called calcSetKeyValue to input your object and your Text Field components.

 Here's how your calcSetKeyValue Calculator looks: